frommelmak/aws-scripts/README.md

   -r REGION, --region REGION
-                        Specify an alternate region to override the one defined in the .aws/credentials file -s SHOW, --show SHOW  Show inbound and outbound rules for the provided SG ID
+                        Specify an alternate region to override the one defined in the .aws/credentials file -s SHOW, --show SHOW  Show inbound and outbound rules for the provided SG ID --allow_my_public_ip ALLOW_MY_PUBLIC_IP
+                        Modify the SSH inbound rule with your current public IP address inside the provided Security Group ID.
+  --security_group_rule_id SECURITY_GROUP_RULE_ID
+                        Modify the SSH inbound rule with your current public IP address inside the provided Security Group Rule ID
+  --sg_id SG_ID         Allows you to provide the Security Group Rule.
+Required when --delete_rule argument is used
 ```

 ec2-ebs.py